audeering/audformat/docs/data-format.rst

 and **media** files.
 On hard disk all of them are stored inside a single folder.
-The header is stored as a YAML file, the tables contain labels stored in (possibly) multiple CSV files, and the media files are usually stored in sub-folders.
+The header is stored as a YAML file, the tables contain labels stored in (possibly) multiple CSV or PARQUET files, and the media files are usually stored in sub-folders.
 Each table column is linked to a scheme and/or to a rater.
 Each table row is linked to a media file,